CagySloth/Group159/README.md

 Game Description

 Game initialization:
-A 9x9 board will be generated at the start of the game, 2 columns from the left and right and the top 2 rows will be reserved for card placement.
-Coordinates will be (0,0) from the top left to (8,8) at the bottom right.
+A 9x9 board will be generated at the start of the game, Column 0,1,8,9; Row 0,1 are reserved for card placement.

 Game flow:
 The player will spawn randomly in the remaining 7x5 space; a random number of monsters will be spawned in the space.
 The player can move freely in the 7x5 space.
-The player will only have information about neighboring tiles.

 If the player’s coordinate coincides with monsters’ coordinate, they will enter combat.
 After combat victory, monsters will have a certain probability of dropping two types of game objects: (1) Cards, (2) Equipment and Accessories.
 Metric of success in the game is determined by the number of monsters slain before death.

 Combat mode:
-Player will attack the monster idly.
-Attack damage will be random within a certain range given the player's attribute statistics.
+Player will attack the monster manually.
+Player can either (1)Attack (2)Dodge and Heal.
+Attack damage is deterministic given the player's attribute statistics.

 Game objects